CatoRaymond-FS/CivVerse/Lioranthros Solen - Character Profile.md

 ---

 III.
-Luna a – “He’ll Be Okay”
+Luna – “He’ll Be Okay”
 Caelus, Novva Cruiser Orbiting the Upper Rings

 Luna was sixteen, dining with her parents in the quiet upper-deck commons.
 Her father made a joke about her future at the Novva Academy, and her mother’s laughter echoed warmly.